-When it comes to great website layouts there are some effective ways to arrange the content on your page.
+When it comes to great website layout examples, there are some effective ways to arrange the content on your page.
 A good designer understands that each business is unique and they can make sure that your brand is represented in the best possible light.

 For a great web layout design, you really can’t go past the KISS (keep it simple, stupid) principle – and the three boxes layout is probably one of the most simple out there.
 The three boxes layout features one main graphic area followed by two smaller boxes underneath.
 Each of these can be filled with a graphic, a block of text or a combination of both.
 This design is perfect for a portfolio page or anything that needs to show off a few sample graphics.
 Each of the images can be a link leading to a larger, more complex gallery page.